You will be invited to bring your child for the following checks:

-Research and teaching are very helpful in ensuring the NHS improves quality of care and ensures new doctors are well qualified.
-It is however your right not to take part in teaching or research if you would rather not do this.
+Teaching is very helpful in ensuring the NHS improves quality of care and ensures new doctors are well qualified.
+It is however your right not to take part in teaching if you would rather not do this.
 Declining will not affect your care in any way.

 When you attend for a test of any kind you will be told how long you should expect to wait for the results.
 This will normally be 1 week after the test.

 Please bear this in mind and call the surgery on 01757 211750 option 2 between 10am - 11am and 2pm - 3pm once sufficient time has elapsed.

 Our Administration staff are not qualified to comment on results therefore it is your responsibility to check them and make any necessary follow-up appointment with the doctor.